You’ve heard Vanguard funds are the best. But why? Which Vanguard fund is right for you?

 But if your money resides outside of a 401K, for the most part, ETFs and mutual funds are interchangeable.

-Millennials practically use index funds as savings accounts.
-It’s a practice that makes baby boomers cringe because it feels utterly reckless.
+Some people practically use index funds as savings accounts.
+It’s a practice that makes others cringe because it feels utterly reckless, and makes some feel bored because it doesn’t maximize growth overnight.

-Baby boomers, having lived through multiple recessions, are naturally wary of stocks.
-But savings accounts have treated them well.
+Baby boomers, having lived through multiple recessions, are naturally wary of stocks who wipe away years of hard work.
+Plus, they grew up during an era where savings accounts have treated them well.
 For decades before 2008, just putting your money into a CD can return a steady +4% return.

-Millennials, on the other hand, live in a time when interest rates are near 0%.
-In some sense, these poor babies have no other alternatives.
+Millennials, on the other hand, lived most of their lives in a time when interest rates are near 0%.
+In some sense, millennials have no other alternatives because CDs and bonds give then no returns…that is, until 2022 when inflation forced the government to increase interest rates again.

 Why Vanguard Index Funds?